Dates for MCAT

 How to Select MCAT Test Dates

 As in any other standardized admission test, a lot of preparation and effort goes into MCAT.
-In addition to the long hours of study and preparation put in, you also need to be thorough with the process and the MCAT dates.
+In addition to the long hours of study and preparation put in, you also need to be thorough with the process and the test dates.
 It is found that sometimes those who prepare well too miss a chance, when they fail to register on time or choose appropriate test dates.
-With computer based MCAT, there are plenty of test administrations available from January to September every year; however, choosing the best time for yourself is absolutely important.
+With computer based test, there are plenty of test administrations available from January to September every year; however, choosing the best time for yourself is absolutely important.
 And this depends on many factors including the medical school you want to apply to, your level of preparation and the time needed for preparation, and your convenience, of course.
 Following are some pointers that might help you choose the best available test date:

 Knowing the Dates and the Process

 MCAT is a standardized exam to assess the examinee's eligibility to the study of medicine in almost all medical schools in US and Canada.
 The test dates are scheduled considering the application deadlines of various medical schools.
 However, there might be variations in the dates and procedures of individual schools, which needs critical attention before you select a date.
 It is also important that you be clear about the year in which you need to take the test.
-Consider the following, before you choose from the available MCAT dates:
+Consider the following, before you choose from the available test dates:

-- MCAT tests are conducted in selected test centers with limited seats only; to get a seat reserved at a preferred center on a preferred date and time, it is advised that you register as early as possible, that is 60 or more days beforehand.
+- These tests are conducted in selected test centers with limited seats only; to get a seat reserved at a preferred center on a preferred date and time, it is advised that you register as early as possible, that is 60 or more days beforehand.
 This is more important if you are writing the exam at international locations, where the number of test centers might be comparatively lesser.

-- Last minute registrations are better avoided; any hitches like technical issues might spoil the chance completely, as the MCAT deadlines are absolutely strict.
+- Last minute registrations are better avoided; any hitches like technical issues might spoil the chance completely, as the deadlines are absolutely strict.

 - Test scores are released in 30-35 days after your test date.
 And there is no way you can know the scores earlier to meet a falling school application deadline.